esensi/model/readme.md

     /**
      * These are the default rules that the model will validate against.
-     * You will probably want to specify generic validation rules
+     * Developers will probably want to specify generic validation rules
      * that would apply in any save operation vs. form or route
      * specific validation rules.
+For simple models, these rules can
+     * apply to all save operations.
      *
      * @var array
      */